 New Payroll-Based Journal Requirements

-In accordance with Section 6106 of the Affordable Care Act (ACA) skilled nursing facilities are required to electronically submit staffing information to drive accountability and consistency in reporting throughout the industry.Total direct care hours worked, including agency and contract staff, employee hire and termination date, and facility census must be included and auditable.
+In accordance with Section 6106 of the Affordable Care Act (ACA) skilled nursing facilities are required to electronically submit staffing information to drive accountability and consistency in reporting throughout the industry.Total direct care hours worked, including agency and contract staff, and facility census must be included and auditable.
 This information will be used to report the level of staff (hours per patient day) plus employee tenure, retention and turnover – all of which have been found to impact the level of care provided to residents.

 To facilitate this effort, CMS has developed a system for facilities to submit staffing and census information – Payroll-Based Journal (PBJ).
 This system will allow staffing information to be collected on a regular and more frequent basis than currently collected.
 It will also be auditable to ensure accuracy.